casanovalx/better-control/README.md

 <img src="https://github.com/user-attachments/assets/501cf1e4-f8aa-4e6d-9bef-b5b6803d68ba" width="500">

 Whats new :
-- Volume tab overhaul
-- Bluetooth tab overhaul
-- Display tab overhaul
-- Wifi tab overhaul
+- Wifi, Display, Bluetooth and Volume tabs got a new UI
 - Added Network Speed Display
 - Added Blue Light Filter
-- Removed duplicated code
-- Fixed bugs
+- Fixed bugs and removed unecessary code

-This project is still under development , contriubutions such as ideas and feature requests towards project and testers are welcome.
+This project is still under development, contriubutions such as ideas and feature requests towards project and testers are welcome.

 # How to Install? ✅
 before install make sure u have `git` and `base-devel` installed